-5.10 Safeguarding and Mental Health
+5.11 Safeguarding and Mental Health

-- 5.10.1 You should consider that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+- 5.11.1 You should consider that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Only appropriately trained professionals should attempt to make a diagnosis of a mental health issue.
-However, you are well placed to observe pupils day-to-day and identify those whose behaviour suggests they may be experiencing a mental health problem or be at risk of developing one. - 5.10.2 If you have a mental health concern about a pupil that indicates they may be suffering, or at risk of suffering serious harm, you must contact the Designated Safeguarding Lead or one of the Deputy Designated Safeguarding Leads immediately.
-For mental health concerns that do not meet the safeguarding threshold the pupil can self-refer to the Stephenson Centre for Wellbeing or you or their House Master may make a referral on their behalf via Firefly. - 5.10.3 The DfE has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools.
-In addition to which, Public Health England has produced a range of resources to promote positive health, wellbeing and resilience among young people including its guidance Promoting children and young people's emotional health and wellbeing. - 5.11 Pupils who are looked after children, or were previously looked after children - 5.11.1 Pupils who are looked after by a local authority, or who were previously looked after, can face additional safeguarding issues.
-If you have any concerns you should contact Will Evans (Director of Welfare) who is the College's designated member of staff for looked after children.
-He has overall responsibility for their welfare and progress.
-In addition to this, he will have up to date assessment information from the relevant local authority, their most recent care plan and contact arrangements for parents and carers.
+However, you are well placed to observe pupils day-to-day and identify those whose behaviour suggests they may be experiencing a mental health problem or be at risk of developing one. - 5.11.2 If you have a mental health concern about a pupil that indicates they may be suffering, or at risk of suffering serious harm, you must contact the Designated Safeguarding Lead or one of the Deputy Designated Safeguarding Leads immediately.
+For mental health concerns that do not meet the safeguarding threshold the pupil can self-refer to the Stephenson Centre for Wellbeing or you or their House Master may make a referral on their behalf via Firefly. - 5.11.3 The DfE has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools.
+In addition to which, Public Health England has produced a range of resources to promote positive health, wellbeing and resilience among young people including its guidance Promoting children and young people's emotional health and wellbeing.

+5.12 Pupils who are looked after children, or were previously looked after children

+5.12.1 Pupils who are looked after by a local authority, or who were previously looked after, can face additional safeguarding issues.
+If you have any concerns you should contact Alice Vicary-Stott (Director of Safeguarding) who is the College's designated member of staff for looked after children.
+She has overall responsibility for their welfare and progress.
+In addition to this, she will have up to date assessment information from the relevant local authority, their most recent care plan and contact arrangements for parents and carers.

-5.12 Pupil reporting Honour Based Abuse (HBA)
+5.13 Pupil reporting Honour Based Abuse (HBA)

-- 5.12.1 Honour based abuse is a general term which includes incidents or crimes which have been committed to protect or defend the 'honour' of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
-These may seem irrelevant in a boys' school they are not.
-If any evidence of such practices within a family comes to light you must report the matter to the DSL or DDSL immediately. - 5.12.2 If you learn that an act of FGM appears to have been carried out on a girl aged under 18, you have a statutory duty to report it to the police.
-You should also follow the usual safeguarding procedures set out in this policy and report the matter to the DSL who will involve Children's Services where appropriate.
+5.13.1 Honour based abuse is a general term which includes incidents or crimes which have been committed to protect or defend the 'honour' of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+These may seem irrelevant in a boys' school - they are not.
+If any evidence of such practices within a family comes to light you must report the matter to the DSL or DDSL immediately.

+5.13.2 If you learn that an act of FGM appears to have been carried out on a girl aged under 18, you have a statutory duty to report it.
+Teachers have a mandatory duty under Section 5B of the Female Genital Mutilation Act 2003 to directly report incidents where FGM appears to have been carried out on a girl under 18 to the police in the first instance.
+They should also follow the usual safeguarding procedures set out in this policy and report the matter to the DSL who will involve Children's Services where appropriate.
+All other staff have a statutory duty to report FGM to the DSL.
 There is a range of potential indications that a girl may be at risk or has already suffered from FGM.
-Further information is available within Keeping Children Safe in Education (September 2021).
-See Appendix C.
+Further information is available within Keeping Children Safe in Education (September 2022).

-5.13 Child Abduction
+5.14 Child Abduction